 - Being overweight or obese.

 There are two ways your body can get Vitamin D. On one part you can expose your bare skin to sunlight and on the second part you can take vitamin supplements.
 In most cases it is thought that we cannot get all the Vitamin D required from food.
 Boston University vitamin D expert Michael Holick states that the recommended dosage is 1,000 IU a day .

 Let’s still start with which foods stack up high in this vitamin .
 Mushrooms, or rather mushrooms grown in UV light or portobello mushrooms are good.
 Mushrooms that are grown in the dark are not!
 Interestingly mushrooms are the only fruit or veggie that naturally contains vitamin D. Next you have some orange juices, especially if they are fortified with the vitamin.
 Milk, be it dairy or non-dairy milk is usually fortified with Vitamin D. This is also because this vitamin helps the body absorb calcium.
 Egg yolk packs around 40 IUs.
 Then there is tofu.
 Tofu and sprouted tofu all are very rich and less than 100 g can provide you with more than a fifth of your daily requirement.
 Finally, fortified breakfast cereals are another good boost.
-So a breakfast with fortified cereals and milk and an egg can start the day well.
+So a breakfast with fortified cereals and (fortified vegan) milk and a free-range egg can start the day well.

 Getting it naturally